akashacms/akasharender/README.md

 Commands:
-  copy-assets <configFN>                   Copy assets into output directory document <configFN> <documentFN>         Show information about a document renderto <configFN> <documentFN>         Call renderTo for a document render-document <configFN> <documentFN>  Render a document into output directory render [options] <configFN>              Render a site into output directory gh-pages-publish [options] <configFN>    Publish a site using Github Pages.
-Takes the rendering destination, adds it into a branch, and pushes that to Github config <configFN>                        Print a site configuration help [command]                           display help for command
+  copy-assets <configFN>                   Copy assets into output directory document <configFN> <documentFN>         Show information about a document render-document <configFN> <documentFN>  Render a document into output directory render [options] <configFN>              Render a site into output directory explain <configFN>                       Explain a cache query watch <configFN>                         Track changes to files in a site, and rebuild
+                                           anything that changes
+  gh-pages-publish [options] <configFN>    Publish a site using Github Pages.
+Takes the
+                                           rendering destination, adds it into a branch, and pushes that to Github config <configFN>                        Print a site configuration docdirs <configFN>                       List the documents directories in a site configuration assetdirs <configFN>                     List the assets directories in a site configuration partialdirs <configFN>                   List the partials directories in a site configuration layoutsdirs <configFN>                   List the layouts directories in a site configuration documents <configFN>                     List the documents in a site configuration docinfo <configFN> <docFN>               Show information about a document in a site configuration tags <configFN>                          List the tags search [options] <configFN>              Search for documents assets <configFN>                        List the assets in a site configuration assetinfo <configFN> <docFN>             Show information about an asset in a site configuration layouts <configFN>                       List the layouts in a site configuration layoutinfo <configFN> <docFN>            Show information about a layout in a site configuration partials <configFN>                      List the partials in a site configuration partialinfo <configFN> <docFN>           Show information about a partial in a site configuration help [command]                           display help for command
 ```